 Patch diseases are also common in the fall, says Becky Grubbs, Texas A&M AgriLife Extension Service statewide turfgrass specialist.
 Texas is also seeing a prevalence of take-all root rot in areas that were flooded by Hurrican Harvey.

 Where there have been hot and dry conditions, drought stress leads many to believe they have a pest or disease problem, when, in fact, they don’t, says Lindsey Hoffman, assistant professor and extension turfgrass specialist at Texas A&M AgriLife Research and Extension Center.
-“We’ve been seeing that and sometimes we do see that as caused by some type of insect like a chinch bug but typically what we’re seeing is it’s due to the heat in combination with some sort of drought stress,” she says.
+“We’ve been seeing that and sometimes we do see that as caused by some type of

 It’s key to know what you’re dealing with before making applications to ensure that you’re solving the right problem.
 Grubbs recommends sending samples to a diagnostic lab or having an expert visit the site or look at photos.